satpalsr/sdk/docs/server.hytopia.defaultcharactercontroller.md

 </td><td>

-Creates the sensor colliders for the character controller, overriding the default implementation.
+Creates the colliders for the character controller, overriding the default implementation.

 </td></tr>